a1sad1g/soc-analyst-labs/RetailBreach/Walkthrough.md

 ![badge](screenshot/Badge.png)

-**I hope this write-up was helpful to you, Until the next one stay save.**
+**I hope this write-up was helpful to you, Until the next one stay safe.**